Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Solo is purpose-built for individual accountants and bookkeepers running their own book of business — up to 20 active clients.
 Unlike a Team-stripped-down “lite” plan, Solo is a deliberate combination of features pulled from both the Team and Elite plans: you get client budgeting and e-signatures (normally Elite-only) right out of the gate, alongside the core time tracking, automated billing, client portal, and task management.

-For accountants comparing against Canopy’s freemium (250 contacts, no billing/workflow) or Starter at $45/user/month ($540/year), Solo lands at $228/year fully loaded — a $312/year saving with monthly billing, no contract, no module add-ons, and a richer feature set.
+For accountants comparing against Canopy’s entry tier — Standard at $74/user/month ($888/year) — Solo lands at $228/year fully loaded, a $660/year saving, with monthly billing, no contract, and no consumption-based add-ons to track separately.

 | Solo Plan Pros | Solo Plan Cons |